Wednesday, 10 February 2016

 ─ "Welcome then - said Mistress Oakes – to the dinner with beggars.
 I hope you like hamburgers.
 We have more than enough for today and tomorrow."

 ─ "Sit beside me, Luke" - invited Lucy.
-And they sat on the ground, face to the west.
+And they sat on the ground, their faces to the west.

 For Luke it was a pleasure to know he was there, having dinner with beggars, and he had something more to say.